-This Appendix gives a simple clause-by-clause guide identifying what has changed and what has stayed the same from the 2017/19 (May 2018 edition) Contract to the draft 2019/20 version (published in December 2018) and the final 2019/20 version (published in March 2019).
+This Appendix gives a simple clause-by-clause guide identifying what has changed and what has stayed the same from the 2019/20 Contract to the draft 2020/21 version (published in December 2019).
 Fewer changes have been made to the shorter-form Contract, and these are shown below by exception.
-(Comparison documents showing changes made to the Service Conditions and the General Conditions for 2019/20 will also be made available on the NHS Standard Contract 2019/20 web page).
+(Comparison documents showing changes made to the Service Conditions and the General Conditions for 2020/21 will also be made available on the NHS Standard Contract 2020/21 web page).